Duration: 10-23 months

 The Master's-level degree consists of a 12-month research project.
-Successful completion of this project will result in the award of the MSc in Health Policy, in addition to the PG Certificate and PG Diploma awards.
+Successful completion of this project, in addition to the PG Certificate and PG Diploma content, will result in the award of the MSc in Health Policy.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.

 - Health Systems and Policy